inc-lc/ilc-scala/README.md

 the build definition itself, including the sbteclipse setup [as documented by them](https://github.com/typesafehub/sbteclipse/wiki/Using-sbteclipse).

-How to run the evaluation from the paper
+How to run the evaluation from the PLDI'14 paper
 ========================================

+For the original version of the evaluation (as submitted to the AEC), switch to the `pldi14-aec` tag and follow instructions there.
+For the current version, read on.

 Start sbt **inside this folder** with
 ```